 3 Ways to Prevent Diabetic Foot Ulcers

-As your Houston podiatrist, I have a few different ways I can protect your feet.
+As your Houston podiatry practice, we have a few different ways we can protect your feet.
 But you also have to be part of the process.
-Here's what I mean.
+Here's what we mean.

 1. Daily Foot Checks

 Right now, you're the best weapon we have against ulcers.
-When you're at home, I'll ask you to check your feet.
+When you're at home, we'll ask you to check your feet.
 Every single day.
-I want you to look for any changes in your skin appearance.
+We want you to look for any changes in your skin appearance.
 And to watch for any cuts or blisters.
 (Here's a full guide to help with diabetic foot exams at home.)

 2. Watch Your Nutrition.